 Kansas 4-H Leadership Weekend will soon be on the web with registration.
+"Lights, Camera, Action and Leadership" is the theme for the 2023 Forum .

-The Forums will be held November 19-20, 2022 at Rock Springs 4-H Center.
-KYLF is for youth ages 14-18 by December 31, 2022 and KVF is for all Kansas 4-H Volunteers.
+The Forums will be held November 18-19, 2023 at Rock Springs 4-H Center.
+KYLF is for youth ages 14-18 by December 31, 2023 and KVF is for all Kansas 4-H Volunteers.
 KYLF will feature leadership workshops, Youth Council Elections, and opportunities to learn and have fun.
 The Kansas 4-H Volunteer forum will feature workshops and information to help volunteers be more effective and learn from each other.